treesinfall

 swan sitting beside pond

 Wildlife occurs naturally in cities and towns, often without any issues.
-Often, feeding wildlife is the main cause of animal / human conflict.
-However, issues can often arise when intentional feeding (leaving out grain, bread, nuts etc.) or unintentional feeding (outdoor pet food, compost, unsecured gardens or garbage, fish ponds) occurs.
+When animal / human conflict does arise, it is frequently a result of intentional feeding (leaving out grain, bread, nuts etc.) or unintentional feeding (outdoor pet food, compost, unsecured gardens or garbage, fish ponds).
 This type of unnatural feeding can have significant negative consequences for the health and behaviour of wildlife and can cause challenges for property owners.

 Feeding wildlife (either intentionally or accidentally through outdoor pet food, compost or garbage) can: